simevo/spid-php2/README.md

 ```
 sudo apt install composer make openssl php-curl php-zip php-xml
 ```
-if you have PHP <= 7.1 (i.e. Debian 9.4 stretch or earlier), then zou also need:
+if you have PHP <= 7.1 (i.e. Debian 9.4 stretch or earlier), then you also need:
 ```
 apt install php-mcrypt
 ```